Slava12233/MonteCarloRisk/docs/DOCUMENTATION_1.md

 For production deployment, you can deploy the agent to Vertex AI using one of two approaches:

-#### Option 1: Vertex AI Endpoint Deployment
+#### Option 1: Vertex AI Endpoint Deployment (Alternative)

-This option deploys the agent as a Vertex AI endpoint using the traditional approach:
+This option deploys the agent as a Vertex AI endpoint using the traditional approach via `deploy.py`:

 1. Set up your Google Cloud project:
    ```bash